swissup/swissup.github.io/m1/extensions/easycolorswatches/creating-swatches-for-color-attribute.md

 In case you allow customers see the color what they selected, in the shopping cart, please put a tick in the upper `Change Checkout Product image`.

-### Integration with Lightbox module
+### Integration with third-party Magento modules

-Easy Color Swatches extension is integrated with Lightbox module.
-Your customers will preview images by using zoom feature.
+Let your customers preview images in attractive popup.
+Easy Color Swatches extension is integrated with Easy Lightbox  and Prozoom modules.
+It improves user visual experience.

 ![Color swatches](/images/m1/extensions/swatches/lightbox-integration.png)